asquare14/aSquare14.github.io/talks.md

 List of talks and their details.
 ## DevOps Bootcamp for Scaler Academy

 A two-day bootcamp where I covered various topics related to DevOps.
 It also involved building a project and deploying it.
+More than 5000 people registered for the event.

 - **Event Link** - [Registration Page](https://www.scaler.com/event/devops-bootcamp/)
 - [**Slides**](https://docs.google.com/presentation/d/1uadhfAhfI_cuWs5DsSrkjdZvqxt1LE1fA8c_uhBTSxI/edit?usp=sharing)